Hindu Shahis: Victory over the Samanid Empire

 In the final years of Bhima's reign in c.
 962, Alp-Tegin, a rebel Turkish chief of the Samanid Empire, had annexed the regions of Zabulistan and Kabul with the aim of waging holy war against the Lawik dynasty and the Hindu Shahis.
-The Lawik king fled to the Shahi domain in hopes of gaining re-inforcements to conquer the lost territory and in c.
+The Lawik king fled to the Shahi domain in hopes of gaining reinforcements to conquer the lost territory and in c.
 963 Bhimadeva was successful in capturing Ghazni.
 This victory is engraved in the Hund Slab Inscription dated to c.
 989 CE during the reign of the succeeding Shahi Jayapala.